kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 I couldn't help but bikeshed.

 ### Track
-Each subscription is scoped to a single track and starts/ends at a Group boundary.
+Each subscription is scoped to a single track and starts/ends at an Object boundary.
 The subscriber chooses the priority/order of each track, dictating which track arrives first during congestion.

 Each track has a unique name within the broadcast.
 There is currently no way to discover tracks within a broadcast; it must be negotiated out-of-band.
 For example, a `catalog` track that lists all other tracks.

-### Group
+### Object
-Just like QUIC streams, a group is delivered reliably in order with no gaps.
+Just like QUIC streams, an Object is delivered reliably in order with no gaps.
 There is a header containing any stream-level properties.

-Both the publisher and subscriber can cancel a GROUP stream at any point with QUIC's `RESET_STREAM` or `STOP_SENDING` respectively.
+Both the publisher and subscriber can cancel an OBJECT stream at any point with QUIC's `RESET_STREAM` or `STOP_SENDING` respectively.
-When a group is cancelled, the publisher transmits a GROUP_DROPPED message to inform the subscriber.
+When an Object is cancelled, the publisher transmits an OBJECT_DROPPED message to inform the subscriber.
 A subscriber may issue a FETCH to resume at a given byte offset.

 ### Frame
 Frames currently only provides framing, hence the name.

-This is useful in some applications but may be removed in a future version of the draft.
+This is useful in some applications but can also be redundant or increase memory usage, as the size of a frame must be known upfront.
-This extra layer of framing may be redundant or introduce buffering for some applications.
+This may be removed in a future version of the draft.

 # Control Messages
 Bidirectional streams are used for control messages.